Acceptance & admission to IMPRS-HD & Heidelberg University

-When you go there, you need to take with you:
+When you go there, you need to take with you the following (but please check their webpage for updates):

 1) your original degree certificates & transcripts

 In order to get enrolled at HD university you must have a valid visa.
 Unfortunately, you will only get a visa if you are enrolled at university or have a work contract already ...
 The procedure is therefore that you have to visit the university office and the visa office twice (in most cases).
 After your first visit to the enrollment office you will receive a preliminary admission certificate (by postal mail), that you have to show to the visa authorities.
 The will provide you with a form for the university for enrollment.
 After full enrollment that you have to go to the visa office again to pick up your visa / residence permit.

 Even if you don't need a visa, they will first only accept your material for admission, then decide about acceptance and ask you to come again to finialize enrollment.
 They will tell you which documents to bring (e.g. the health insurance certificate).